Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-nontech.md

 **When: ** as of the design phase and in the development.

 **Description:**
 Provide skip links such as “Skip to content” on each page.
 It facilitates navigation for people using the keyboard, using a device outdoors or with a screen reader.
-In **very specific** cases, the links can be hidden on the screen and appear only when keyboard navigation is detected.
+In **very specific cases**, the links can be hidden on the screen and appear only when keyboard navigation is detected.

 **Example: **
 Skip links (“Skip to navigation”, “Skip to content”) are available on this site.